iTwin/bis-schemas/Domains/Grids/grids.remarks.md

 ![GridSystem](./media/GridSystems.png)

-<u>Geometry Use:</u>
+<u>GeometryStream details:</u>

-1. No geometry
+1. Content: No geometry.
-2. Local Coordinates : defines the origin for surfaces Jonas, Does this "Local Coordinates" note imply something about setting the Origin, Yaw, Pitch, Roll, etc?
+2. Placement: Origin specified defines the origin for surfaces.

 ### ElevationGridSystem

 A collection of ElevationGridSurfaces has one or more `GeneralGridAxis`, typically used to slice a building.
 Every surface is positioned across the Z axis of `ElevationGridSystem` Placement.

-<u>Geometry Use:</u>
+<u>GeometryStream details:</u>

-1. No geometry
+1. Content: No geometry.
-2. Local Coordinates : defines the origin and direction for surfaces.
+2. Placement: Origin, Roll/Yaw/Pitch specified define the origin and direction for surfaces.

 <u>Properties:</u>